Victoria University (United Kingdom): History

 The aspirations of Manchester and Liverpool to become independent city universities meant that the Victoria University was short-lived.
 Liverpool left the university in 1903 to become the University of Liverpool; Leeds was granted its own royal charter in 1904 and became the University of Leeds; Manchester, the only remaining site, was granted a new royal charter as the Victoria University of Manchester.

 There was also a proposal that York be included: in 1903, F. J. Munby and others (including the Yorkshire Philosophical Society) proposed a 'Victoria University of Yorkshire'.
 See University of York.
+In 1886 there had been a proposed scheme for the affiliation of other institutions including technical schools and literary and philosophical societies, which could have assisted the Yorkshire Philosophical Society's proposal, however nothing came of this.

-List of Colleges
+List of colleges

-Student Life
+Student life

 The Christie Cup is an inter-university competition between Liverpool, Leeds and Manchester in numerous sports since 1886.
 After the Oxford and Cambridge rivalry, the Christie's Championships is the oldest inter–university competition on the English sporting calendar.
 The cup was a benefaction of Richard Copley Christie, a professor at Owens College.